secwang/FileUploader/README.md

 # FileUploader
-a fileUploader Demo build with golang and vanilla js.
+a drag and drop fileUploader Demo build with golang and vanilla js.